Emanuel Borok: Career

 Borok won top prizes in the All-Russian Republic and All-Soviet Union violin competitions.
 He became second concertmaster of the Moscow Philharmonic Orchestra in 1971.
+He then left the Soviet Union, later saying that he wanted the freedom to choose the way he wanted to live "artistically, civilly, and humanistically.
+In the Soviet Union I had no life whatsoever.
+I was successful and well off, yet I had no future as a Jew, as an intellectual".
 In 1973, he emigrated to Israel, where he became concertmaster of the Israel Chamber Orchestra.

-In 1974, Borok emigrated to the United States, to take the post of associate concertmaster of the Boston Symphony Orchestra.
+In 1974, he emigrated to the United States, to take the post of associate concertmaster of the Boston Symphony Orchestra.
 In parallel, he was concertmaster of the Boston Pops.
 Borok spent 11 years in his Boston posts.
+He also taught at Boston University from 1976 to 1985.
 In 1985, he won the position of concertmaster in the Dallas Symphony Orchestra, and joined the Dallas Symphony that year.
 He initially performed on a Stradivarius violin dating from ca. 1727, owned by the Dallas Symphony, until its theft that year whilst he and the orchestra were on tour.
 The violin was not recovered until 2005.
-Subsequently, Borok performed on a 1608 Brothers Amati violin that he owned.
-On the occasion of the violin's 500th "birthday", Borok returned in 2009 to the town of its creation, Cremona, Italy, and presented it in concert for the people of the city, recorded in the documentary A Cremona con Amore.
+Subsequently, Borok performed on a 1608 Brothers Amati violin that he had bought around 1976.
+That violin was smashed in a 1992 car crash in which Borok's right arm was broken in two places; it took several months for both the violin and violinist to recover On the occasion of the violin's 400th "birthday", in 2009 Borok went to the town of its creation, Cremona, Italy, and presented it in concert for the people of the city, recorded in the documentary A Cremona con Amore.
 Borok served as Dallas Symphony concertmaster until his retirement in 2010.

-In 2011, Borok was the principal violinist for the Maui Classical Music Festival on Maui, Hawai`i for its 30th season.
+In 2011, Borok was the principal violinist for the Maui Classical Music Festival on Maui, Hawaii for its 30th season.

 Borok taught at the Moores School of Music at the University of Houston.
-In 2013, he joined the violin faculty at the Meadows School of the Arts of Southern Methodist University as an artist-in-residence.
+From 2006 to 2013, he had a teaching position at the University of North Texas.
+In 2013, he joined the violin faculty at the Meadows School of the Arts of Southern Methodist University as a distinguished artist-in-residence, having previously taught there since the 1980s.